me-so-cool/Blog-Website/README.md

 To install Blog Website, follow these steps:

 1. Clone this repository to your local machine.
+2. Create a MySQL database with the username `root` and host as `localhost`.

+## Running the Backend
-2. Navigate to the `/api` folder.
+3. Navigate to the `/api` folder.

     ```bash
     cd api
     ```

-3. Start the Node.js server.
+4. Start the Node.js server.

     ```bash
     node index.js
     ```

-4. Create a MySQL database with the username `root` and host as `localhost`.

 ## Running the Frontend